mtnbarreto/flask-base-api/README.md

 {"message":"Something went wrong.
 Please contact us.","status":"error"}
 ```

-You can easily implement custom exception by extending `APIException` type, which is the same type that `flask-base-api` exceptions extends.
+You can easily implement a custom exception by extending the `APIException` type, the same type that `flask-base-api` exceptions extend.

 ```python
 class APIException(Exception):